A selection of Nick's scripts

 chmod +x ~/bin/scriptname].

-whatever the folder you are currently working in.
+it should run regardless of the folder you are working in.

 The simplest way to add this instruction is executing the command

 echo '\nPATH=$HOME/bin:$PATH' >> $HOME/.bashrc .